Updated July 21, 2021|3 min read

 You’re probably familiar with the J.D.
 Power Awards given to cars based on their quality and dependability.
-J.D.
-Power and Associates, founded in 1968, surveys product quality and buyer behavior for several industries in addition to the automotive industry, and is best known for its customer satisfaction research.
-J.D.
-Power conducts an annual survey to measure customer satisfaction with life insurance companies, assigning providers a score out of 1,000 and up to five Power Circles.
+But J.D.
+Power and Associates, also conducts an annual survey to measure customer satisfaction with life insurance companies, assigning providers a score out of 1,000.

 A life insurance policy protects your loved ones after you die, so it’s important to choose the right one.
 A provider that offers superior customer satisfaction can ensure that managing your policy while you’re alive is hassle-free, and the claims process for your beneficiaries is quick and painless.

 Reviewing providers’ J.D.
-Power ratings can help you find fair pricing and reliable customer service
+Power ratings helps you find an insurer with fair pricing and reliable customer service

 When buying life insurance, the top priority for most people is price.
 But remember that term life insurance stays with you for a decade or more, and permanent life insurance lasts the rest of your life.
 Price is key, but a company’s financial stability — i.e., their ability to pay your death benefit for the entire length of your policy — and customer service should be part of your decision too.

 J.D.
 Power factors customer satisfaction and price into a company’s overall rating, but also includes less tangible parts of the customer experience like communication and interactions between a company and its customers.
 J.D.
-Power’s life insurance survey includes employer-sponsored group life insurance and annuity product customers in addition to private life insurance policyowners to provide a comprehensive rating.
+Power’s life insurance survey collects feedback from customers who own employer-sponsored group life insurance, annuity products, and private life insurance to provide a comprehensive rating.

 For its 2020 U.S. Life Insurance Survey, J.D.
 Power surveyed a total of 9,143 customers between June and August 2020.
 Based on the survey results, J.D.
 Power assigns every life insurance company a score out of 1,000, which translates into a Power Circle rating between two and five.
 Two Power Circles means a company is less satisfactory than its peers, while five indicates best-in-class ratings.